Thursday, December 18, 2025

 Friday, October 24, 2025

-Growing competition for international students
+Growing competition for international talent

 The "Big 4" destinations for international students used to be pretty definitive - United States, United Kingdom, Australia, and Canada.
 The number is expanding and now includes 14 different countries and Canada may be slipping faster than the other 3 of the big 4.
 Affordability is a key issue, especially among Chinese students who are looking for educational opportunity as China's economy and job opportunity for young people declines.
 Other important factors include "linguistic familiarity, geographical proximity and - arguably - better employment and internship opportunities."

 Eight-five percent of U.S. educators blame the decline in U.S. international enrollment on Trump administration visa restrictions and government regulations.
-While U.S. enrollment struggles the international numbers are up in Asia and Europe.
+International prospects of various cultural backgrounds have to consider the likelihood of mistreatment, especially those from countries across the African continent.
+While U.S. enrollment struggles the international numbers are up in Asia and Europe, visas for 8,000 current international students in the U.S.A. were revoked and the State Department announced freezes in visas from 75 countries.

 For those committed to wholistic education and student affairs programs, the challenge is that sometimes internationals who studied in the U.S. didn't actually engage fully.
 Out of class engagement in U.S. institutions varies greatly by students' country origin and campus environment, an issue seldom addressed through intentional initiatives.
 Roberts & Ammigan (2014) assembled expert authors who contributed chapters advising education leaders on how to do a better job and perhaps it's time to take a deeper dive into how international students experience their days in the U.S. A brief introduction to Supporting International Students in U.S. Higher Education introduces this theory and practice informed resource.

 The current decrease in undergraduate and graduate international students, largely fueled by uncertainties inflicted by the Trump administration, extends into next year with 2026-27 Common Apps down.
-Higher education leaders are pushing for higher education to be exempt from the new $100,000 H1-B visas in order to improve the prospects for post-graduate training that is a significant motivator for international students.
-More broadly, hostile immigration policies and enforcement are creating uncertainty among all international students who would have previously liked to study in the U.S.
+While higher education leaders are pushing for higher education to be exempt from the new $100,000 H1-B visas, states such as Florida are considering eliminating them and paused issuance for a year to study the issue.
+By March 2026 the Florida Board banned all H1-B visasTexas paused approval of H1-B visas across all state institutions, and Iowa advanced a bill to eliminate H1-B visas in hiring faculty from targeted countries.
+H1-B visas are highly valued by prospects for post-graduate training for international students.
+More broadly, hostile immigration policies and enforcement are creating uncertainty among all international students and currently enrolled students fear for their safety under Trump administration actions.
+Fortunately, an immigration judge in Boston ended the deportation process for a Tufts graduate student targeted for her pro-Palestinian views.
+The threat and intimidation still remains, even when courts intervene.

 Wednesday, October 1, 2025